EPA Adopts Stronger Standards on Gasoline and Cars to Reduce Smog and Soot

 The new “Tier 3” standards finalized by EPA strengthen the existing Tier 2 standards for gasoline and cars.
 Tier 3 requires gasoline sulfur to be reduced by two-thirds from today’s annual average level of 30 parts per million (ppm) to 10 ppm by January 2017.
 The cleaner gasoline will have an immediate effect of making all vehicles on the road pollute less because lower sulfur allows exhaust systems to be more effective.
 The near-term smog-forming nitrogen oxide reductions from cleaner gasoline are roughly equivalent to that achieved by replacing 30 million of today’s cars with zero-emitting vehicles.

 Cleaner, low-sulfur gasoline also enables automakers to design new cars that achieve deeper pollution reductions.
 Starting in model year 2017, automakers will phase in tighter standards on nitrogen oxides, volatile organic compounds, and particulate matter.
-By model year 2025, when the standards are fully implemented, the new vehicle fleet will meet an average tailpipe emission rate for the combination of nitrogen oxides (NOx) and volatile organic compounds (VOC) of 30 grams per mile, which is about an 80 percent reduction from today’s average of 160 grams per mile.
+By model year 2025, when the standards are fully implemented, the new vehicle fleet will meet an average tailpipe emission rate for the combination of nitrogen oxides (NOx) and volatile organic compounds (VOC) of 30 milligrams per mile, which is about an 80 percent reduction from today’s average of 160 milligrams per mile.
 Per-vehicle maximum particulate matter emissions will also be reduced by 70 percent from today’s 10 ppm to 3 ppm in 2025.

 Tier 3 also includes tighter standards on gasoline vapor emissions that occur when a car is being driven, is parked and being refueled.
 Tier 3 will cut evaporative emissions from new cars by about 50 percent.